janverschelde/PHCpack/src/Python/PHCpy/doc/source/welcome.rst

 and mixed volume computations are executed as compiled code so there will not be a loss of efficiency.

-Both phcpy and PHCpack are free and open source software packages;
-you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation;
+Both phcpy and PHCpack are free and open source software packages: you can redistribute it and/or modify it under the terms of version 3 of the GNU General Public License as published by the Free Software Foundation.
-either version 2 of the License, or (at your option) any later version.

 At the poster session EuroSciPy 2013, questions from Max Demenkov led to development of a step-by-step path tracker, a process in which